Missionware/cognibase-samples/README.md

 A minimal IoT / monitoring application that demonstrates the building of additional backend service for backend processing.
 [Read more...](https://cognibase.com/docs/samples/pinger-sample)

 ![](https://cognibase.com/assets/images/pinger-app-pinging3-28ec8cbc388f5e1799cd18bb56c24bd5.png)

+# Notes

+Whenever you get an updated version, please delete the Database folder from the Server and recreate your objects.